hybridgroup/gophercon-2018/sensor/arduino/README.md

 ## Connecting the Arduino to your computer

 Plug the Arduino into your computer using the USB cable provided in your starter kit.

-The Firmata firmware that we use for controlling the Arduino from your computer has already been flashed onto the Arduino board.
+The Gobot program will use the serial interface to communicate with the connected Arduino that is running the Firmata firmware.
+If you are at the Gophercon hack session, your Arduino probably already has Firmata installed for you.
+If you need to load Firmata on your Arduino you can use Gort (http://gort.io).

 ## Running the code